The Hobbit and The Lord of the Rings Trilogies

 Simply put, the Hobbit Trilogy is the definition of excess.

-On the whole, they are obviously far less inspired than the Lord of the Rings trilogy, hampered by too much overdone CGI in too many places, weighed down by set pieces that go on for too long, and hobbled by what I can only assume was a studio mandate to tie this story’s adaptation more directly into the Lord of the Rings trilogy than it was in the books, and to also make it into a trilogy while doing it.
+On the whole, they are obviously far less inspired than the Lord of the Rings trilogy.
+They are hampered by far too much overdone CGI in far too many places, weighed down by set pieces that go on for too long, and hobbled by what I can only assume was a studio mandate to tie this story’s adaptation more directly into the story of the Lord of the Rings trilogy than it was in the books, and to also make it into a trilogy as well while doing it.

 But still…

-The original book The Hobbit is truly one of the great stories of fantasy adventure, full of fun and excitement and humor, as well as some iconic moments and characters.
-The films have that same magic, and even a few inspired decisions for the adaptation.
+The original book is truly one of the great stories of fantasy adventure.
+It's full of fun, excitement, and humor, as well as some iconic moments and characters.
+The films do have some of that same magic, and even a few inspired decisions for the adaptation.
+A few.
+On occasion.

-For instance, I love how they added character details to the various dwarves.
-In the book, when it comes to the thirteen Dwarves in the Company, Thorin is pretty much the only actual character of the bunch.
-The films make an effort to differentiate them all from each other, moving them away from being nothing but the kind of alliterative joke that Tolkien enjoyed, and highlighting their individual personalities more.
+For instance, I really love how they added character details to the various dwarves.
+In the book, when it comes to the thirteen Dwarves in the Company, Thorin is the only actual character of the bunch.
+The films have obviously made an effort to differentiate them all from each other, moving them away from being nothing but the kind of alliterative joke that Tolkien really seemed to enjoyed, and highlighting their individual personalities more.
 I also liked how most of the Dwarves are very obviously not warriors either, but regular folk.
-As Balin notes “merchants, miners, tinkerers, toy-makers, hardly the stuff of legend,” but they’re all a part of a dwarven diaspora, all displaced by a catastrophe, just a few brave souls who answered the call to try to reclaim their long-lost homeland, willing to venture into the unknown, to risk it all on a small hope and a great dream.
+As Balin notes “merchants, miners, tinkerers, toy-makers, hardly the stuff of legend,” but still, they’re also all a part of a dwarven diaspora, all displaced by a catastrophe, and longing for home.
+I really liked the details that show that they're mostly just a few brave souls who answered the call to try to reclaim their long-lost homeland, just a handful of regular people bold enough to venture into the unknown, to risk it all on a small hope and a great dream.

 I loved that.

-I really liked a lot of the added-in LOTR plot tie-in stuff too.
+Also, admittedly, I really did like a lot of the added-in LOTR plot tie-in stuff too.
 The extra insight into Gandalf and his motivations was great.
-It added depth to the world, and it somewhat lessened the obvious deus ex machina role he played in the original story.
+It added depth to the world, and it lessened the deus ex machina role he played in the original story.
 And really, how can you not love seeing Gandalf, Galadriel, Elrond, and Saruman the White in action together like the original Superfriends?
 That was a blast.

-I also liked how they played up the message of how unchecked wealth corrupts the soul, much like as the Lord of the Rings trilogy shows with unchecked power.
+I also liked how the films really played up the message of how unchecked wealth corrupts the soul, in much the same way as the Lord of the Rings trilogy does with unchecked power.
 “Don’t underestimate the evil of gold.”
 That seems pretty in line with Tolkien’s general anti-military industrial complex views.
-And yes, even if it did go on too long, the Battle of the Five Armies still had some pretty fun stuff in it.
-I mean, there was dwarven cavalry on big horned goats, and Dain Ironfoot was riding an armored boar…
+And yes, even if it did go on too long, the Battle of the Five Armies still had some pretty great stuff in it.
+I mean, there was a dwarven cavalry charging on big horned goats!
+Dain Ironfoot was riding an armored boar!

 That’s just awesome.

-Finally, maybe most importantly, unlike The Silmarillion, The Hobbit really is an essential prequel to the Lord of the Rings trilogy, and all the excess, and the obvious studio money-grab intent of it, can’t completely obscure that.
+Finally... maybe most importantly (and unlike The Silmarillion), The Hobbit truly is an essential prequel to the Lord of the Rings trilogy.
+It's the first chapter, and all the excess and the obvious studio money-grab intent of it all can’t obscure that.
+Not completely, at least.

 Besides, it’s just fun.

 Now, stupid whiny fan babies will doff their fedora and snark that “it’s a single book so it should’ve been a single movie.”
-All I hear whenever some dipshit nerd pushes his greasy finger-smudged glasses up his nose and announces this crap like some fucking sage-atop-the-mountain is someone revealing either their gross misunderstanding of how stories work in general, their complete lack of familiarity with the events of the actual story, or both.
+All I hear whenever some dipshit nerd pushes his greasy finger-smudged glasses up his nose and announces that crap like some kind of fucking loser sage-atop-the-mountain is a person happily revealing either their gross misunderstanding of how stories work in general, their complete lack of familiarity with the events of the story, or both.

-Yes, it’s fair to say that the Hobbit films’ guiding light at every single turn was obviously “more is better,” and that is obviously just… a really bad guiding light.
-Especially as it’s directly responsible for the fact that there’s way too much goofy falling down in these films in general.
+Yes, it’s fair to say that the Hobbit films’ guiding light at every single turn was obviously “more is better,” and that is… a really bad guiding light.
+Especially as it’s directly responsible for the fact that there is waaaaay too much goofy falling down in these films.

-Still, I believe a good editor could find two actually great movies within this trilogy’s excess, buried like the Arkenstone was in the vast pile of riches that was the jealousy-guarded horde of the great dragon, the chiefest and greatest of calamities, the terrible, the tremendous, the tyrannical, Smaug.
-And much like the Heart of the Mountain, all it would take to find those good versions is a little courage, the courage to make a few hard decisions on where to cut, and how deeply.
+But still, I believe a good editor could find two actually great movies within this trilogy’s excess.
+They're there, buried under a vast pile of crap like the Arkenstone was beneath the jealousy-guarded horde of the great dragon, chiefest and greatest of calamities, the terrible, the tremendous, the tyrannical, Smaug.
+And much like the Heart of the Mountain, all it would take to find those good versions is a little courage.
 Kill your darlings, my friends.
 Always kill your darlings.

 But yeah, like I said…